mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

- Prints the server version of the currently connected Mattermost instance.
+ Print the server version of the currently connected Mattermost instance.

 **Format**